Tjandamurra O'Shane: The attack

-The perpetrator, Paul Wade Streeton, arrived at the school carrying a 5-litre can of petrol, and attack O'Shane, who was one of out of a group of children in the playground.
+The perpetrator, Paul Wade Streeton, arrived at the school carrying a 5-litre can of petrol, and attacked O'Shane, who was one of out of a group of children in the playground.
 Streeton drenched O'Shane in fuel, and set him alight with a cigarette lighter.
 O'Shane ran through the school yard with his body in flames.
 Hearing O'Shane's screams, school principal Michael Aitken rushed out of his office and smothered the flames with his shirt and hands.

 With burns to 70 percent of his body, O'Shane was not expected to live.
 He required long periods recovering at the Royal Children's Hospital in Brisbane, and years of skin grafts.
 As most of his sweat glands were destroyed by the fire he can only sweat through his face and hands, making it difficult to play sport.

 Aftermath

 O'Shane became a national figure in Australia, as the country sympathised and followed his progress.
 The attack received publicity around the world.

 Streeton was arrested and later convicted for the attack.
 He was sentenced to life in jail.
 O'Shane and his mother Jenni Patterson said in 2008 that they had forgiven Streeton.

 Pat O'Shane described Streeton's sentence as "too harsh".